 Lanzarote is a wonderful place to visit.
 You’ll be able to see all the beauty of the Canary Islands without any of the crowds or cost.

-Nick Ball is the editor of Lanzarote Guidebook, the indepth information guide to Lanzarote.
-Visit the Lanzarote Guidebook website and download a comprehensive 96 page Guidebook to the island free of charge.
+Nick Ball is the editor of Lanzarote Guidebook, the in-depth information guide to Lanzarote.
+Visit the Lanzarote Guidebook website and download a comprehensive 96-page guidebook to the island free of charge.